 “I didn’t come back to lose,” says Otis.
 “I wanted to give it a good shot, see how far I could go, and get enough money for the gym.
 No need to go on and risk my health.”

 Instead it was time to start up a serious boxing gym in fight-mad Montreal, time to start nurturing and promoting local talent, time to keep giving back to the city he calls home, and to work side-by-side with Howard while doing it.

 “I know the best guy in the world for me to work with is my brother.
-Because this business can be at times so shady and so crooked, you got to look out for each other.
+Because this business can be so shady and so crooked, you got to look out for each other.
 And we’re not going anywhere.
-When I was a pro, if I had a dime for every guy who came along and offered me the world if I’d pick up and leave Montreal, I’d be a millionaire today.
+When I was a pro, if I had a dime for every guy who came along and offered me the world if I’d pick up and leave Montreal, I’d be a millionaire.
 But I was never tempted.
 Montreal is my home.”

 Finally, when the self-effacing Otis Grant is asked to look back on his career and point to his proudest moments, he highlights three things: winning the world title in his opponent’s backyard when he defeated Britisher Ryan Rhodes in his hometown of Sheffield, England; returning to boxing after the car accident and re-establishing himself as a legit title contender; and finally, starting up the Otis Grant Foundation and helping untold numbers of people in his community.